 Chicken salad is a favorite treat in my household.
-Even though it's a simple recipe with easy to find ingredients, there's still something fancy about it.
-So while it makes a nice lunch for guests — either in a sandwich or served on a bed of lettuce — I sometimes make up a batch for when it's just me and I need a pick-me-up.
-This recipe is an old favorite, a real a classic that can easily be adapted to all manner of delicious variations and additions.
-Perfect for picnics and pot lucks, too!
+Even though it's a simple recipe with easy-to-find ingredients, there's still something fancy about it.
+So while it makes a nice lunch for guests (either in a sandwich or served on a bed of lettuce), I sometimes make up a batch for when it's just me and I need a pick-me-up.
+This recipe is an old favorite — a real classic that can easily be adapted to all manner of delicious variations and additions.
+Perfect for picnics and potlucks, too!

-Part of what makes this recipe classic is that calls for boneless, skinless chicken breasts, but you can certainly use bone-on, skin on if you wish.
-I like to poach the chicken breasts to keep them moist and tender, and adding some aromatics like onions and fresh herbs gives the chicken a little extra flavor.
-Chicken thighs have also become a popular breast alternative in my household as they tend to have a little more flavor, and these days I often use them over the breasts.
+Part of what makes this recipe classic is that calls for boneless, skinless chicken breasts, but you can certainly use bone-on, skin-on if you wish.
+Poach the chicken breasts to keep them moist and tender, and add some aromatics like onions and fresh herbs to give the chicken a little extra flavor.
+Chicken thighs have also become a popular breast alternative in my household, as they tend to have a little more flavor, and these days I often use them over the breasts.
 This recipe also works really well if you have leftover chicken from a roast.

 The walnuts are optional, but I really like them for their crunchy texture and slightly bitter taste.
 Be sure to toast them before adding them to the salad to bring out their nutty flavor and crunch.
 Other optional additions and variations are listed in the notes, but adding 1/2 of a crisp apple is an especially favorite riff.

 Be sure to keep the salad chilled, especially when transporting it to a picnic or party.
 I usually tuck a few freezer packs around the bowl.